 Relative improvement vs. environment steps.
-Finally, we visualize the average improvement over EfficientZero throughout training in Figure 7 (d).
+Finally, we visualize the average improvement over EfficientZero throughout training in Figure 6 (d).
 Results show that XTRA is particularly useful in the early stages of training, i.e., in an extremely limited data setting.
-We therefore envision that cross-task pretraining could benefit many real-world applications of RL, where environment interactions are typically constrained due to physical constraints.
+We therefore envision that cross-task pretraining could benefit many realtherefore envision that cross-task pretraining could benefit many real-world applications of RL, where environment interactions are typically constrained due to physical constraints.